chrisblakely01/react-redux-todo-app/README.md

 ## Running the API

-The API is a dead basic node.js/express server

-- Clone the repo and run the following:
+The API is a dead basic node.js/express server.
+Clone the repo and run the following:

 - cd api
 - npm install
 - npm run server